Personal Identity Series: The Soul Theory

 The Soul Theory

 During the last couple of weeks, we have been exploring the dilemma of personal identity.
-What makes one the same person over time.
+What makes one the same person over time?
 Is it our documents and the fact that people know us as a person called X?
 Is our true self hidden somewhere deeper in ourselves?
 Those questions have been among us for centuries, but humankind is still trying to find the answers.
-As we discussed in the previous 101 articles, personal identity is closely tied to the life and death battle and is often connected to the idea of eternal life.
-Personal Identity is accountable for our decisions, our premises, and lifestyles.
+As we discussed in the previous series articles, personal identity is closely tied to the life and death battle and is often connected to the idea of eternal life.
+Personal Identity is accountable for our decisions, our premises, and our lifestyles.
 In the previous articles, we reviewed the two most famous personal identity theories: the Body Theory, and the Mind Theory.
 This article will review another widely recognized personal identity approach: the soul theory.

 To understand what the soul theory implies, we must establish a clear definition of the soul.
 First of all, the soul is not equivalent to the spirit.